 - Pre-soak the farro.
 Place 1 cup of farro in a large bowl.
 Cover with boiling water, then let sit for 2 hours.
 Alternatively, you can cook 1 cup of farro in 4 cups of water for 15 minutes, then drain.
 Do not skip this step!
 The goal is to soften the starches before cooking.

 - Simmer the broth.
-Place 6 cups of vegetable broth or chicken stock in a medium saucepan.
+Place 6 cups of vegetable broth or chicken broth in a medium saucepan.
 Warm through over medium heat, then reduce temperature to a simmer.

 - Sweat the shallots.
 Heat 2 Tbsp butter and 2 Tbsp olive oil in a large pan over medium heat.
 Sauté the diced shallot, sliced Swiss chard (or kale) stems, and garlic cloves for 3-4 minutes, stirring occasionally.